Earlier this year a group of people gathered together in Boston and heard three personal stories related to guns.

 It’s a social experiment where people share stories of life experiences that have shaped or reflect their values.

 The word mantle has several relevant meanings, including the layer of rock below the Earth’s crust (or the values that lie below surface labels/affilitations); a shawl or covering (or the stories that we wear and take with us); and a responsibility that passes from one generation to the next (in the same ways that values sometimes do).

 What’s your purpose?

-What’s the impact of an art project?
+What’s the impact of a storytelling project?

 A timeless question!
 What’s the impact of a documentary, a play, or a concert?
 Some would say it’s negligible; others would say it it touches us deeply and gives us a language for talking about important issues.
 You can guess which camp we fall into :)